AmanAlways/AmanAlways/README.md

 <!-- - 📱 Adapting to responsive design and mobile-first development practices for a seamless cross-device experience. -->
 Learning as well as Exploring is not just a hobby but an essential part of my professional journey.
 Let's keep pushing boundaries and evolving together! 🚀

-####🔍 Quality Assurance Enthusiast 🧪

-🌐 Exploring the World of Software Testing 🌐

-🔧 Tools: JEST (learning)

-📚 Constantly Exploring and Sharing QA Insights

-🌱 Seeking Bugs and Improving Software Quality

 ### 🌐 **Let's Connect**:
-Feel free to reach out for collaborations, discussions, or just to geek out about data! 🤓 If you share my passion for data and front-end development, let's connect and collaborate on exciting projects.
+Feel free to reach out for collaborations, discussions, or to geek out about data! 🤓 Let's connect and collaborate on exciting projects if you share my passion for data and front-end development.
 Reach out via [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue)](https://www.linkedin.com/in/md-aman-ullah-khan-770100142/) and 📫[![Facebook](https://img.shields.io/badge/Facebook-Connect-blue)](https://www.facebook.com/ImShawon07)